-Since training using low heart rate training I’ve come to understand the relevance of using a heart rate monitor to complement my training.
-All of the Polar watches and the higher end watches in the Garmin lineup include wrist-based and or optical heart rate monitoring.
+Since I run with low heart rate training I’ve come to understand the relevance of using a heart rate monitor to complement my training.
+All of the Polar watches and the higher end watches in the Garmin lineup include wrist-based and/or optical heart rate monitoring.

 For some tricks on getting more accurate heart rate readings check out my GPS watch tips.

 Polar uses the Polar Flow App to analyze post-workout summaries, highlighting heart rate, cadence, speed, and altitude on a map.
 Unlike Garmin, however, Polar watches don’t automatically sync training stats to the app.